IgorMundstein/WinMemoryCleaner/README.md

 - If auto-update fails or you need a verified build, download the latest release from the **Download** section above or the Releases page and manually replace your existing `WinMemoryCleaner.exe`.
 Run the new file as administrator.
 - Long-term solution: please submit the app to Microsoft for malware analysis to reduce false positives: [submit for analysis](https://www.microsoft.com/en-us/wdsi/filesubmission)
-- Quick workaround: add an exclusion to Windows Security: [add an exclusion](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26)
+- Quick workaround: add an exclusion to your antivirus app allowlist or to [Windows Security](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26)

 #### Verify & replace executable (safe replacement)

-If you suspect the binary is corrupted, tampered, or auto-update fails, follow these safe-replacement steps.
+If you suspect the binary is corrupted, tampered, or the auto-update fails, follow these safe-replacement steps.

 - Simple (non-technical):